TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Columns/Index.rst

 ['columns']
 ===========

-The "columns" section contains configuration for each table  *field* (also called "column") which can be edited in the backend.
+The ['columns'] section contains configuration for each table  *field* (also called "column") which can be edited in the backend.
 This is typically the biggest part of a TCA definition.

 The configuration includes both properties for the display in the backend as well as the processing of the submitted data.

-Each field can be configured as a certain "type" (e.g. checkbox, selector, input field, file or db-relation etc.) and "renderType", for each combination a separate set of additional properties applies.
+Each field can be configured as a certain "type" (**required!**, eg. checkbox, input field, file or db-relation etc.) and optional a "renderType".
+For each combination a separate set of additional properties applies.

 The basic structure looks like this: